 This article is about the Deuter Traveler 60 + 10, which I believe is the best travel backpack for Europe.
-Although the Deuter 60 + 10 model is designed for female backpackers, there are two companion travel backpacks available for men.
-Check out the Deuter Traveler 70 + 10 backpack, which is nearly identical to the 60 + 10 version, or try the Deuter Transit 65 backpack, which is closer in size to my favorite backpack, but with a slightly different design that better fits men’s frames.
+Although the Deuter 60 + 10 model is designed for female backpackers, there is a companion travel backpack for men.
+Check out the Deuter Transit 65 backpack, which is close in size to my favorite backpack, but with a slightly different design that better fits men’s frames.

 The Best Travel Backpack for Europe: Deuter Traveler 60 + 10

 By my count, I have traveled to thirty countries in Europe, ranging from Albania to the United Kingdom and everywhere in between.
 I have tried traveling in Europe with three different backpacks (plus some suitcases) and I am confident in saying that the Deuter Traveler 60 + 10 is the best travel backpack for Europe.
 I have personally used this bag on several two-month trips in Europe (plus multiple trips to Central America, but we’re talking about Europe today!).

 What makes this the best backpack for Europe travel?

 First, the Deuter Traveler 60 + 10 backpack is a front-loading travel backpack.
 This means that it has a large, U-shaped zipper that wraps around the entire front panel (see below).
 This allows the backpack to open like a suitcase and you can easily see everything inside.
 In my opinion, front-loading packs are far superior to their top-loading counterparts, which force you to blindly dig deep into the depths of your bag to find little objects that have sunk to the bottom.
 As well, I’ve noticed that most front-loading packs are more secure than the top-loading backs that fasten with a drawstring (especially when you use a tiny luggage lock or mini carabiners to secure your zippers!).